rachitkakkar/jellobot/README.md

-load           Load the bank info ping           This command returns latency save           Save the bank info work           This command gives you money ranging from 1-100
+load           Load the bank info ping           This command returns latency save           Save the bank info work           This command gives you money ranging from 1-100, there is a 6 second cooldown
 ```